-Upon completion of an investigation, the Director forwards the investigative report to the Board.
+Upon completion of an investigation, the Director forwards the investigative report to the CCA Board.

-Similarly, when a complaint is referred to CPD, CPD reports the results of that process to CCA.
+Similarly, when a complaint is referred to CPD, CPD reports the results of that process to the CCA Board.

 The Board typically meets the first Monday of each month to review completed investigations.
 Board meetings are open to the public.
 Findings and recommendations are subsequently forwarded to the City Manager for final disposition.